-He also said he'd been buoyed through the difficult time he's faced this summer by drummer Vinnie Paul, who was heavy metal groups Pantera and Damageplan with his brother Dimebag Darrell, who was murdered onstage by a crazed fan in 2004.
+He also said he'd been buoyed through the difficult time he's faced this summer by drummer Vinnie Paul, who was in heavy metal groups Pantera and Damageplan with his brother Dimebag Darrell, who was murdered onstage by a crazed fan in 2004.

 Corey added: "I've taken a lot of cues from vine after what happened with him.
 He looked me right in the eyes and he said, you've just got to remember you're living for to now.